 Vasectomy Postop Instructions

-- Do not consume alcohol, tranquilizers, or sleeping medication for 24 hours after sedation or if taking a pain medication.
+24 hours postoperatively: Do not drive a car or operate machinery for 24 hours after anesthesia.
+Do not consume alcohol, tranquilizers, or sleeping medication 24 hours after anesthesia or if taking prescription pain medicine.

-- It will be normal to have some moderate swelling or bruising of the skin that can last for one to two (1-2) weeks.
+Symptoms: It is normal to have some moderate swelling then bruising of the skin that can last for 1-2 weeks.

 Contact us to request an appointment or ask a question.
 We're here for you.